 - All classrooms, learning spaces, and lunch tables have been carefully measured and spaced out to accommodate the number of students that will be attending each day.
-Careful consideration was given to teachers to have their own classrooms and space to teach, with having only part-time teachers sharing a room in order to decrease the need for teachers congregating in staff offices. - Based on the set up of the classroom desks/tables, and the actual number of students who will be attending each day, teachers will have plenty of space to maneuver around the room. - Arrow signs and spacing indicators are placed around all of the hallways and outside the building to give students a guide of where they should space out to keep 6ft distance. - Westview has had a 3rd lunch schedule to ensure that the number of students are low during lunch time, allowing for adequate space for sitting and maneuvering around the cafeteria. - Staff meetings will occur in the auditorium and cafeteria where each staff member can safely spread out for 6ft social distance.
+Careful consideration was given to teachers to have their own classrooms and space to teach, with having only part-time teachers sharing a room in order to decrease the need for teachers congregating in staff offices. - Based on the set up of the classroom desks/tables, and the actual number of students who will be attending each day, teachers will have plenty of space to maneuver around the room. - Arrow signs and spacing indicators are placed around all of the hallways and outside the building to give students a guide of where they should space out to keep 6ft distance. - Staff meetings will occur in the Lower Commons where each staff member can safely spread out for 6ft social distance.